-With a soon to be paid dividend, the record date is used to determine who receives the dividend and which investors purchased shares too late to earn the dividend.
-The rules of stock settlement make it possible to sell shares before the actual record date.
-However, the financial results may not be what you are expecting.
+With a soon-to-be-paid dividend, the record date is used to determine who receives the dividend and which investors purchased shares too late to earn the dividend.
+And the rules of stock settlement make it possible to sell shares before the actual record date.
+However, the financial results may be disappointing and a trader may miss out on the dividends or lose money on the stock.

 Record Date and Settlement